eth-sri/astarix/README.md

 **AStarix computes** an A* heuristic function __h__ that directs the path search faster by anticipating the upcoming nucleotides to be aligned.
 Once computed, a value of __h__ is memoized in a hash table ([parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap)).

+AStarix parallelizes the alignment of a set of reads.